 As discussed above, our Compensation Committee determines base salaries for each named executive officer after a review of published survey data, which provides us with a general understanding of the reasonableness and competitiveness of our compensation.
-We believe the base salaries paid to our executives during 2012 achieved our compensation objectives, compared favorably to market pay levels and was consistent with our target of providing base salaries at or near the market median.
+We believe the base salaries paid to our executives during 2013 achieved our compensation objectives, compared favorably to market pay levels and remained consistent with our goal of providing base salaries that are within the market ranges for similar sized companies in our industry.